 4.CONCLUSION

-The results obtained in the research indicated that tomato fruits coated with acacia gum, incorporated with gallic acid and clove oil, shelf life that can be extended up to 35 days of storage when stored in a cold room and refrigerator,and 28 days in ambient conditions without being subjected to quality compromises.
+The results obtained in the research indicated that tomato fruits coated with acacia gum, incorporated with gallic acid and clove oil, had a shelf life that can be extended up to 35 days of storage when stored in a cold room and refrigerator,and 28 days in ambient conditions without being subjected to quality compromises.
 Postharvest Treatments indicated effectiveness in controlling weight loss, shrinkage, firmness percentage, and other compositional changes such as titratable acidity, total soluble solids, total sugars, Total phenolic compounds, antioxidant activity percentage, and ascorbic acid content.

-In general, post-harvest treatments containing a mixture of Acacia gum, gallic acid, and clove oil indicated significant effectiveness in preserving the quality of tomato fruits compared to a solution of only acacia gum in all storage conditions.
+Based on the obtained result, it was concluded that post-harvest treatments containing a mixture of Acacia gum, gallic acid, and clove oil indicated significant effectiveness in preserving the quality of tomato fruits compared to a solution of only acacia gum in all storage conditions.

 REFERENCES